 Here are some answers to our most frequently asked questions.
-If you do not find the information you’re looking for, please don’t hesitate to contact us for help.
+If you do not find the information you’re looking for, please do not hesitate to contact us for help.

 I am new new yoga!
 What class should I attend?